 - Consuming Too Much Sugar

-Consuming too much sugar leads to the formation of advanced glycation end products (AGEs).
+Consuming too much sugar leads to the formation of advanced glycation end productsi XHarmful molecules formed when protein or fat combines with sugar in the blood and affect metabolic health.
+(AGEs).
 This can lower the production of new collagen and elastin, leading to skin sagging (6).

 So, now that you have a basic understanding of what causes premature sagging, here’s how you can reverse skin aging with the various treatment options available at your disposal.